 The workgroup is focused exclusively on addressing the impacts of PFMC-area ocean salmon fisheries through tools or conservation measures that apply to those fisheries.
 The workgroup will not consider other fisheries or other threats to the Southern Residents, which NOAA Fisheries’ West Coast Region and its partners are addressing separately.

 Every meeting of the workgroup is open to the public.
 The workgroup may provide time for public comments at its meetings at the discretion of the workgroup chair, as time allows, and will also provide opportunities for written input.
-To be of most value to the workrgroup, public input should specifically address the issue of PFMC-area ocean salmon fisheries’ effects on the Southern Residents and possible management actions to limit those impacts.
+To be of most value to the workgroup, public input should specifically address the issue of PFMC-area ocean salmon fisheries’ effects on the Southern Residents and possible management actions to limit those impacts.

 The workgroup will hold regular meetings that, in some cases, may be in conjunction with PFMC meetings.
 Some meetings will take place outside of the PFMC meetings.